 by Hadley Robinson

-I was traveling through Edmond, OK a while back, saw this sign, jumped out of my truck, blocked the highway, and took this photo.
+I was traveling through Edmond, OK a while back, saw this sign, jumped out of my truck, and took this photo.

 I was as dumbfounded as the next guy: A church that says what it is – no deceit here.
 In fact, many of the Prophets went after the priests of Israel for the very same thing.
 William Barclay had these words,